Sara-cos/Git_training/README.md

 **Stashing** : Often, when you’ve been working on part of your project, things are in a messy state and you want to switch branches for a bit to work on something else.
 The problem is, you don’t want to do a commit of half-done work just so you can get back to this point later.
 The answer to this issue is the git stash command.

+**Staged** files are files that are ready to be committed to the repository you are working on.

+**gitignore** or Git Ignore : files or parts of your project, you do not want to share.
+Git can specify which files or parts of your project should be ignored by Git using a .gitignore file.
+Git will not track files and folders specified in .gitignore.
+However, the .gitignore file itself IS tracked by Git.

 #### To see the status of your files